This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - 1 ½ pounds Shrimp peeled and deveined

-- Reduce to medium-low heat and simmer for 8-10 minutes until shrimp turn pink, stirring occasionally.
+- Reduce to medium-low heat and simmer for 8-10 minutes or until shrimp turn pink, stirring occasionally.